Representation Learning for Equivariant Inference with Guarantees: Conclusions

 \section{Conclusions}

-We introduce a novel framework for equivariant representation learning that enables estimation of equivariant regression and conditional probabilities with statistical learning guarantees.
-Our approach builds on a recent contrastive representation learning method that approximates the spectral decomposition of the conditional expectation operator.
-By incorporating symmetry priors, we impose additional structural constraints that further decompose the conditional expectation operator and enhance the effective sample size.
-We demonstrate the benefits of our approach through both theoretical learning bounds and empirical experiments.
-Notably, we provide the first theoretical learning guarantees for equivariant regression using neural network features, thereby bridging spectral representation learning and geometric deep learning.
+We introduce a novel framework for equivariant contrastive representation learning that enables equivariant regression, symmetry-aware uncertainty quantification, and conditional probability estimation with non-asymptotic statistical learning guarantees.
+Building on a recent contrastive representation learning method for approximating the spectral decomposition of the conditional expectation operator, our approach incorporates symmetry priors to impose additional structural constraints on the operator approximation, yielding a disentangled representation that admits stronger symmetry-aware statistical guarantees.
+We demonstrate the framework's benefits through theoretical learning bounds and empirical evaluations on robotics applications.
+Notably, we provide the first learning guarantees for equivariant regression and uncertainty quantification using neural network features, bridging spectral representation learning and geometric deep learning.

-{\bf Limitations and future work}~~~A potential limitation of our method is its reliance on fully specified symmetry priors.
-In practice, symmetries may only be partially known or subject to misspecification.
-As such, promising directions for future work include extending our framework to accommodate partial or uncertain symmetry information, exhibit robustness to symmetry violations, or statistically test for the presence of symmetry in data.
+\paragraph{Limitations and Future Work} Our method relies on fully specified symmetry priors, a natural assumption in \gls{gdl}; however, some applications may have only partial or misspecified symmetries.
+Future work could accommodate partial or uncertain symmetry information and statistically test for its presence in data, as explored in \cref{app:exp_results_symmetry_misspecification}.